 - Reflect on personal practice as a reading/literacy specialist based on current research, policy, and practice.
 [MC2]

-- Collaborate in decision-making to design and align instructional practices and interventions within and across classrooms.
+- Lead collaborative design of instructional practices and interventions that support literacy growth within and across classrooms.
 [MC2, MC4]

 - Lead professional learning experiences to assist teachers in data-based instructional decision making for classrooms and schools.
 [MC2, MC4]